What is a Holding Period?

 How to Calculate the Holding Period?

-Let’s now understand how to calculate the share or stock holding period with an example.
+Let's now understand how to calculate the share or stock holding period with an example.
+The holding period formula makes this calculation straightforward.

-The formula for holding period calculation is:
+The formula for calculation is:

 Return = income + (EOPV – IV)] / IV